Eomys/MoSQITo/documentation/roughness.md

 ![](../mosqito/validations/roughness_danielweber/roughness_implementations_comparison.png)

-*(All the plots and scripts for more detailed validation can be found in the [validations/roughness_danielweber](../mosqito/validations/roughness_danielweber)) folder.*
+*All the plots and scripts for more detailed validation can be found in [this folder](../mosqito/validations/roughness_danielweber).*

 ### References